TheNewbieWoodworker/TheNewbieWoodworker.github.io/sawstop/pcs/fence/setup/sawstop-fence-setup.md

 It took me a while to get my SawStop PCS's fence set up exactly the way I wanted.
 So I thought I'd explain the process, for anyone else struggling to get it "just right".

+NOTE: If you've been here before, check out the [change log](#change-log) to see what's new.

 ## My Goals

 1. The fence should be parallel to the miter slot, or perhaps slightly toed out.